pds-data-dictionaries/ldd-spectral/README.md

 ## Builds

 The Spectral Dictionary (LDD) is built for each version of the [PDS4 Information Model](https://pds.nasa.gov/pds4/doc/im/).
 The build process insures compatiblity of the LDD with the core information model.
+This is the directory tree where you will find the XSD Schema and Schematron files needed to use the Spectral Dictionary classes in labels.

 The table below shows the versions of the IM for which each version of the Spectral Dictionary is supported.
 The first column links to the specific [build/](build) directory in this repository.